 INSTRUCTIONS

-- Add all of the other ingredients, using just ¼ cup of coconut milk and blend until completely smooth.
-Leave it running for a good few minute to get the smoothest possible results.
+- Add all of the other ingredients, starting with just ¼ cup of sugar.
+Blend thoroughly until completely smooth.

 NOTES